mike-ward/mike-ward.github.io/_posts/2014-01-13-adding-an-expires-header-to-static-content-in-nancyfx.md

 ---
 layout: post
-title:  Adding an Expires Header to Static Content in NancyFx
+title: 'Adding an Expires Header to Static Content in NancyFx'
 ---
 [NancyFx](http://nancyfx.org) is one simplest, fastest ways to build a MVC style web site in ASP.NET.
 It only takes a few minutes to grok how it works.